Back to All Guides

 North Carolina HVAC System Considerations

-Hard Water: Wendell County's Hidden Problem
+Humidity: Wendell County's Hidden Problem

 Salt Air Corrosion in Coastal Cities

 Homes within a few miles of the coast in Knightdale, Wake Forest, Smithfield, and Highland Beach face accelerated corrosion from salt-laden air.
-This affects outdoor and garage-installed HVAC systems most severely, corroding external fittings, gas connections, and the tank exterior.
+This affects outdoor and garage-installed HVAC systems most severely, corroding external fittings, gas connections, and the unit exterior.
 If your HVAC system is in a garage or outdoor closet near the coast, inspect it for surface rust every 6 months and ensure connections are tight and corrosion-free.

 Hurricane Preparedness